iamrajiv/Nth-Fibonacci/README.md

 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, ....

 This was my first repository written about Fibonacci sequence in different programming languages (C++, Go, Java, Javascript, Python and C#).

+## CONTRIBUTING
+PULL REQUESTS ARE WELCOME.
+FOR MAJOR CHANGES, PLEASE OPEN AN ISSUE FIRST TO DISCUSS WHAT YOU WOULD LIKE TO CHANGE.

+PLEASE MAKE SURE TO UPDATE TESTS AS APPROPRIATE.